It is a relatively common condition where the throat walls relax and become too narrow during sleep, interrupting normal breathing.

 Menopause (in women) – Changes in hormone levels during menopause can cause the muscles in the throat to relax more than usual.

-Having a family history – there may be genes inherited from your parents that can make you more susceptible.
+Having a family history – genes inherited from your parents may make you more susceptible.

 Nasal congestion – occurs most often in people with nasal congestion, such as a deviated septum, where the tissue in the nose that divides the two nostrils is bent to the side, or nasal polyps, which may be the result of Respiratory tract narrow.

-It is a treatable condition, and there are a variety of treatment options that can reduce the symptoms.
+It is a treatable condition, and various treatment options can reduce the symptoms.
 Treatment options include:

-Changes in lifestyle – such as losing excess weight, reducing alcohol consumption and sleeping together.
+Lifestyle changes include losing excess weight, reducing alcohol consumption, and sleeping together.

-Use a continuous positive pressure device in the airways – these devices prevent your airway from closing while you sleep by supplying a continuous supply of compressed air through a mask.
+Use a continuous positive pressure device in the airways – these devices prevent your airway from closing while you sleep by supplying a constant supply of compressed air through a mask.

 Use a mandibular advancement device – this rubber shield type device fits the teeth, keeping the jaw and tongue forward to increase the space in the back of the throat while sleeping.

-Surgery can also be an option if it is thought to be the result of a physical problem that can be corrected surgically, such as an unusual internal structure of the neck.
+Surgery can also be an option if it is thought to result from a physical problem that can be corrected surgically, such as an unusual internal structure of the neck.

 The treatments mentioned above can often help control the symptoms, although the treatment will have to be for life in most cases.

-If left untreated, it can have a significant impact on their quality of life, causing problems such as poor performance at work and at school and putting pressure on their relationships with others.
+If left untreated, it can significantly impact their quality of life, causing problems such as poor performance at work and school and putting pressure on their relationships with others.